SeeVetri/Intern_Quiz_App/README.md

 # intern_quiz_app

 Welcome to `intern_quiz_app`!
-This Flutter project is designed to create a quiz application with interactive features and visual feedback for correct and incorrect answers.
+This Flutter project is designed to create a quiz to learn Al-Quaran in easy way !!.

 ## Screenshots and Explanations